UBC-CIC/Research-Innovation-Dashboard/docs/DeploymentGuide.md

 1. Follow this [link](https://www.scival.com/overview/authors?uri=Institution/501036) to the Scival page for UBC and sign in.
 Click on the `Export` dropdown menu then click `Download full list of authors (CSV)`.
 Rename the file to `scopus_ids.csv`.
    ![alt text](images/deploymentGuide/scival_download.jpg)
 2. Ensure you have a file containing researcher HR data.
-An example of how this file should be structured can be found here: `put link to example data here`.
+An example of how this file should be structured can be found here: [Example HR Data File](example_data/hr_data(example).csv).
 This file must be named `ubc_data.csv`
 3. At the [AWS online console](https://console.aws.amazon.com/console/home), enter `S3` in the search bar.
    ![alt text](images/deploymentGuide/s3_search.jpg)
 4. In the `Buckets` search bar enter `vpri-innovation-dashboard` and click on the name of the bucket.